jeroen94704/klepcbgen/README.md

 Currently **not** supported are:

-* Keys with secondary width/height (So no ISO/big-ass ENTER keys for now, sorry!)
+* Keys with secondary width/height (So no ISO ENTER keys for now, sorry!)
 * Rotated keys
 * Vertical keys (e.g. numpad ENTER and "+")
 * Alps switches